JLyne/LiveAtlas/README.md

 # LiveAtlas
-A [Dynmap](https://github.com/webbukkit/dynmap) and [Pl3xmap](https://github.com/pl3xgaming/Pl3xMap) frontend built with [Vue.js](https://github.com/vuejs/vue) and Typescript.
+A [Dynmap](https://github.com/webbukkit/dynmap) and [Pl3xmap](https://github.com/NeumimTo/Pl3xMap) frontend built with [Vue.js](https://github.com/vuejs/vue) and Typescript.

 ![A LiveAtlas screenshot](https://minecraft.rtgame.co.uk/liveatlas/liveatlas4.png)

 LiveAtlas is an alternative frontend for Dynmap and Pl3xmap, which aims to provide a more modern interface and improved performance for busy maps.
-LiveAtlas is a drop-in drop-in replacement for Dynmap, and Pl3xmap maps are supported with some additional configuration.
+LiveAtlas is a drop-in replacement for Dynmap, and Pl3xmap maps are supported with some additional configuration.

 Development is ongoing, but all of the major Dynmap/Pl3xmap features are supported.